Maximizing Inflation Reduction Act of 2022 Bonus Tax Credits

 2. An ASTM E1903 Phase II Environmental Site Assessment (“ESA”) confirms the presence of a hazardous substance, or a pollutant or contaminant on the site

-3. An ASTM E1527 Phase I ESA has been completed for projects with a nameplate capacity of 5MW (AC) or less
+3. An ASTM E1527 Phase I ESA has been completed for projects with a nameplate capacity of 5MW (AC) or less (see below for further clarification in the June 2023 guidance)

 While we await additional guidance that determines whether specific sites would qualify for the energy communities bonus adder tax credit, there are some broad takeaways that will hold regardless.